Angola inmate attempts to set self on fire; left in critical condition

 Officials say around 8 a.m.
 Sunday the inmate was found behind Main Prison Camp in critical condition from significant burns.
 They believe the inmate intentionally set himself on fire, as a suicide attempt.

-The prisoner as been transported to a Baton Rouge hospital for treatment.
+The prisoner has been transported to a Baton Rouge hospital for treatment.
 Due to privacy officials will not release the name of the inmate.

 Authorities say no foul play is suspected, but an investigation is still underway.